Free Apple Crisp, Starring Niam Jain Autism Artist: Visual Recipe: Comic: Step by Step: Pages 5

 Our free visual recipe contains the visual recipe using simple sentences with motivating comic pictures to assist in language comprehension .
 Use the free visual recipe to teach independent life skills, cooking and comprehension.
 Comprehension can be difficult for those with Autism, sometimes when you read and do, comprehension comes easier.
 This level of recipe can be used as part of a language comprehension program.

 Teaching cooking is necessary for many reasons, for independence and is an important life skill.
 Use this package to teach your child to be independent.
-See our very popular cooking blog featuring my son, and my brother Niam Jain Autism Artist:
+See our very popular cooking blog featuring my brother Niam Jain Autism Artist:

 Check out the power of Education by seeing all of Niam's Accomplishments.

 This free evidence based visual recipes for children, youths and even adults is created using simple instructions to teach the independent life skill of cooking.
 I love family time activities, or taught to be used as vocational skills training.
 This is a great free visual recipe to teach essential life skills.

 Use these recipes and comprehension sheets as part of a language program.

 This free visual recipe tastes great and is an amazingly motivating visual recipe to teach essential cooking skills.
 It is a great recipe to use at home to teach essential life skills.
 Easy to implement in a life skills class.

 Try this free visual recipe to learn essential life skills for independence.
 Download the free visual recipes that is suitable for your family.
 Great to be used as part of a homeschooling program, autism cooking class, or school education program or in a ABA program.
 Be Creative!